• Skip to main content

 Morocco road trip segment 10: Cascade D’Ouzoud

 Just 150 kilometres north of Marrakesh by car is the largest waterfall in Morocco (and the highest in North Africa), a 110-metre drop waterfall called Cascade D’Ouzoud.
-The hills surrounding it are loaded with greedy little Barbary Macaques.
+Greedy little Barbary Macaques fill the hills surrounding it.
 They are old-world monkeys, a species of macaque found outside of Asia with a vestigial tail (different from the macaques at Batu Caves in Malaysia).

-Barbary macaques, like many wild animals, are adorable but should not be touched.
+Barbary macaques, like many wild animals, are adorable.
+Be safe and do not try to touch them.
 They can, and do, bite.
 Like similar species in Gibraltar, they steal things from unsuspecting tourists.

-Pro Tip: Cascade D’Ouzoud is often visited as a day trip from Marrakech.
+Pro Tip: Cascade D’Ouzoud is an optional day trip from Marrakech.
 If you don’t have a car, you can join this tour: Ouzoud Falls Day Trip from Marrakech.

 Where to stay in Ouzoud